 Why people are often disappointed with WiFi cameras

-1. WiFi cameras only work where you have wifi signal and connect back to your WiFi router.
+1. WiFi cameras only work where you have a WiFi signal that connects back to your WiFi router.

 Exterior walls block and degrade WiFi signals.
 They will cause your cameras to disconnect and not show any video.

-Here's what the average signal strength looks like in small home:
+Here's what the average signal strength looks like in a small home:

 Moving away from the yellow sections of this signal strength map, connections are more likely to drop for a second or two.
 This isn’t apparent when watching a video from the Internet because it pre-loads the video.
 Security cameras cannot preload videos.
 Therefore, moving an IP camera farther away from the router will make it more likely to drop the connection, resulting in missing sections of video, or a slower connection making the camera unable to transmit HD video in realtime and thereby switching to low-quality video.

-You can notice, if you go to the direct reviews of any of these wifi cameras on Amazon, that there seems to be an equal number of people saying that it works well as those saying that it does not work at all.
+In the direct reviews of any of these WiFi cameras on Amazon, there seems to be an equal number of people saying that they work well as those saying that they don’t work at all.

-The people who cannot get it to work are using it in the red sections of the wifi heatmap and the people who are using without a hitch are using it in the green or yellow parts.
+The people who cannot get them to work are placing them in the red sections of the WiFi heatmap and the people who are problem-free have their cameras in the green or yellow areas of their homes.

 2. "Wireless" does not mean "Wire-Free".

-Normal, Wired HD IP cameras have 1 wire that sends power and video.
-Normal "wireless" security cameras (not battery powered wire-free security cameras) still need power, so you will still need to plug them into a wall outlet.
+Normal, wired HD IP cameras have one wire that sends both power and video.
+Normal "wireless" security cameras (not battery-powered wire-free security cameras) still need power and must be plugged into a wall outlet.